Peter Alexander Flowers

 My Name is Peter, and I am the Co-Founderfor the Native American Music Fund.

 I would like to tell a little bit about my story and about how the NAMF was developed.
 I was raised around music at very early age.
 I was attending St Michael Indian School, and I was a music student.
 We had a music class which taught guitar and keyboards.
 The school had some basic instruments, but the children did not have instruments at home to practice on.
-Our community, was very poor, and many did not have running water or electricity.
+Our community is very poor, and many did not have running water or electricity.
 I knew that in order to have music in the classroom, we needed instruments for my class mates.

 I went home one afternoon, and asked my mother to help me raise funds to purchase instruments to gift the children during Christmas 2013.
 I began a GoFundMe page and that began fund raising for keyboards and guitars.
 We began the first "Adopt A Child For Christmas".
 That year we raised $12,000 and purchases a total of 60 guitars and keyboards.
 That was a very Merry Chirstmas for the school and for my friends.